-How to confront someone who is giving you the silent treatment.
+You may wonder about how to confront someone who is giving you the silent treatment.
 And with good reason.
 In such situations, knowing how to respond to silent treatment becomes imperative not just for the survival of the relationship where this form of stonewalling is repeatedly used as a disarming tool but also for the mental health and well-being of the person at receiving end.

-Silent treatment is often used as a means to inflict pain and suffering without leaving any physical marks but its impact is often as lethal as that of verbal abuse.
+The silent treatment is often used as a means to inflict pain and suffering without leaving any physical marks but its impact is often as lethal as that of verbal abuse.
 That is perhaps why it is said giving someone the silent treatment speaks volumes about your character.

-This account of a 40-something woman in therapy who is contemplating divorce only because she can no longer put up with the silent treatment manipulation being meted out her by her husband, perfectly sums up why this behaviour qualifies as emotional and mental abuse.
+This account of a 40-something woman in therapy who is contemplating divorce only because she can no longer put up with the silent treatment manipulation being meted out to her by her husband, perfectly sums up why this behavior qualifies as emotional and mental abuse.

 What the experts say about silent treatment

 Psychologist Mallika Pathak, who specializes in marital therapy, agrees.
 Speaking on the effects of silent treatment on the one at the receiving end, she says, “Silent treatment is the perfect weapon that an abuser can use to punish you.
 It’s indirect, passive, and extremely emotionally hurtful.
 When someone gives you silent treatment they are doing so as a way to control and manipulate a person.